Diminished Value claims in Michigan

 Ready to recover your diminished value in Michigan?

 Not sure where you stand?
-Start with the free Silver check — Year/Make/Model only, 30 seconds, no payment, no obligation.
+Start with the free Silver Report — Year/Make/Model only, 30 seconds, no payment, no obligation.
 It gives you a market-anchored ACV for your Michigan ZIP that you can use immediately in any ACV or DV negotiation with your carrier.
 Upgrade to the full Inherent Diminished Value Report only if your Michigan 3-year filing window and case facts warrant it.

 Backed by our $600 Money-Back Guarantee · Trusted by drivers in all 50 US states · Endorsed by Robert L. McDorman, Expert Public Insurance Adjuster